oslabs-beta/moat/README.md

 ```

 ## Build Test Environment
+The following instructions are for building a test environment on AWS.
+Keep in mind, this will cost money.
+If you want a free alternative, try building a test environment locally with minikube.

 1. Create an AWS account and set up your IAM roles
    - While all actions *can* be done in the root user’s account, it is *NOT* recommended to use the root user for anything other than setting up IAM roles
    - Set up a user group with the AdministratorAccess policy and set up any additional IAM user roles from there.
 Use the rule of least-privilege for granting permissions.